Solvency II Association | Online Training and Certification

 You can print your certificate that you will receive in Adobe Acrobat format (pdf).
 With the scannable QR code, all third parties can verify the authenticity of each certificate in a matter of seconds.

-15. Why should I choose your certification programs?
+16. Why should I get certified, and why should I choose your certification programs?

-a.
-The Solvency II Association is the largest association of Solvency II Professionals in the world.
+1. Global Recognition: The Solvency II Association is the largest association of Solvency II professionals in the world.